 Return of the Boogeyman was released in 1994, and supposedly occurs alongside the events of the original (so they can pad things out with old footage recycled as "visions") and involves a psychic being haunted by the mirror man.

 Not to be confused with the 2005 film, simply titled Boogeyman (2005) and its sequels, Boogeyman 2 and Boogeyman 3.

-This series contains examples of the following tropes:
+The first film contains examples of the following tropes:

 - The Blank: What the killer is described as, though he's really just a guy with stocking over his head.

-- Bound and Gagged
+- Bound and Gagged:

-- George Lucas Altered Version: There's a very bizarre DVD edition of The Boogeyman 2.
+- George Lucas Altered Version: There's a very bizarre DVD edition of the film.
 The original version of the film wasn't very good by any stretch of the imagination, but it is unanimously preferred over what Lommel claimed was a "Director's Cut".
 This version consists of cheaply shot footage of Lommel being interrogated by off-camera police officers, and "flashbacks" that are 90% derived from Lommel's 1980 film The Boogeyman, which The Boogeyman 2 was a sequel to.
 The original version of The Boogeyman 2 did consist of a lot of flashback footage from the first film, but it did have some new content, whereas the 2003 version of The Boogeyman 2 is 90% footage from The Boogeyman, 10% newly filmed content.